best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 It is not essential to include a copyright notice on your work, but doing so can help to avoid confusion around ownership.

 Licences outline the conditions under which others may use, modify and/or redistribute your work.
-As such, including a licence with your code, is important for users and developers alike.
+As such, including a licence with code is important for users and other developers alike.
+This [online tool](https://choosealicense.com/) might help you to choose an appropriate license for your project.
+The Government Digital Service generally recommends using the [MIT license](https://opensource.org/licenses/MIT) for code and the [Open Government License (OGL)](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) for documentation.

 ## Open source your code ★★☆☆☆